SoftUni-Internal/interactive-content/EN/01-DOM-Manipulations/01-Even-Loop.md

 # Stack Execution

-In this example, we see the two types of memories that we have: The **stack** and The **heap.**
+In this example, we can see the two types of memories: the **Stack** and the **Heap**.

-In the stack, everything is **organized in scopes.**
+**The Heap** is the place where objects are stored when we define variables.

-Each function in the stack **has its own scope.**
+**The Stacks** holds our function calls.

-The function in the stack **can invoke another function.**
+On each new function call, it is pushed on top of the stack.

-The second function **goes into the stack** as well with its own function scope.
+In the **Stack**, everything is **organized in scopes**, so that each function in the stack **has its own scope.**

-That way each function with its **scope goes into the stack.**
+**The Call stack** is a mechanism "JavaScript" uses to keep track of functions.

-And yet we can invoke another function.
+When we call a function, "JavaScript" will **add** that function to the **call stack**.

-When we hit the `return` statement, we go back to the previous function.
+If this function calls another function, "JavaScript" will add that function to the **call stack** as well, above the first function.

-When the function scope finishes its execution then t**here is no more reference.**
+This process will repeat with any other function that will be called by the previous function.

-The function disappears and the program **goes back to the next function in the stack** and so on until there are no more functions in the stack.
+When one function is finished, "JavaScript" will **remove** that function from the **call stack**.

-This is the **synchronous function execution**, this is how we've been executing our programs so far.
+There is an example:

 [image assetsSrc="DOM-Manipulation.gif" /]